oyalabs/oyalabs.github.io/_posts/2018-01-23-asana-its-all-about-tasks.md

 Inside each `Task`

-1. You can edit `title`, `description` for clarify the task
+1. You can edit `title`, `description` for clarifying the task
-2. You can attach files with task
+2. You can attach files to task
 3. **One `Task` can only assign to one person**
 4. Using `Subtask` to assign to multiple members
 5. One `Task` can be followed by multiple members, by @ people or manually add follower